openjdm/openjdm.github.io/book/anchoring_and_adjustment.md

 experiences, do you think about whether a guess is reasonable, do you compare values?
 What about the information you were previously exposed to?
-In this chapter, we will discuss the anchoring and adjustment heuristic, by which individuals’ estimations are based on an initial value they do not sufficiently account for (Tversky and Kahneman 1974).
-We will summarize a few articles that discuss this heuristic and explain how this bias can be found in the medical field.
+In this chapter, we will discuss the anchoring and adjustment heuristic, by which individuals’ estimations are biased on an initial value they do not sufficiently account for (Tversky and Kahneman 1974).
+We will summarize several articles that discuss this heuristic and explain how this bias can be found in the medical field.

 ## Estimating Unknown Events